- Some users have asked: - My computer screen is blue tint - how do I fix it? One answer, in this case, is to update the GPU drivers.

 You can also schedule the Night Light, so it’ll turn on in the evening.
 That’s when you’ll need it the most, as the display‘s blue light in the low-light ambient is not exactly easy on the eyes.

-4: Adjust colors in the GPU’s Control Panel
+4. Adjust colors in the GPU’s Control Panel

 An alternative reason for this occurrence might be found in the GPU settings menu.
 The accompanying GPU software (ATI Catalyst or Intel/Nvidia Control Panel) can be used to tweak the color settings.